-The finish line shall be between either an orange flag on the committee boat, or if the flag is not present, the mast of the committee boat and the designated finish mark.
+The finish line shall be between either an orange flag on the Committee Boat (usually to starboard), or if the flag is not present, the mast of the Committee Boat and the designated finish mark.

 B. Boat Identification for Finishing after Sunset